roman-milk/roman-milk.github.io/melanie.md

  Darkness had descended and Melanie was becoming tired, desperately wanting to rest.
 To hasten the end of the training she jumped to it when Sandy gave her a command.
 It didn't matter that she felt like a dog performing tricks, she wanted to show how well she had learnt the poses to end the session.

  Woken up early by Sandy, bright and perky as usual, breakfast was eaten and she was ready for a change.
 The man who had collected her from the airport strode in.
-Report_Story #2